yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Overview

-The implementation is constructed around 3 elements: Client STAR for NDC, Proxy STAR for IO and Server ACME for CA. The communication between them is over an IP network and the HTTPS protocol.
+The implementation is constructed around 3 elements: Client STAR for NDC, Proxy STAR for IdO and Server ACME for CA. The communication between them is over an IP network and the HTTPS protocol.

 The software of the implementation is available at: https://github.com/mami-project/lurk